 - On IFTTT, we call those services.
 To see all of the services on IFTTT, check out our services list.

-We bring services together into Applets.
-Applets are specific things that can happen when you connect services — things your apps can't do on their own.
+We bring services together into Applets and connections.
+These are specific things that can happen when you connect services — things your apps can't do on their own.

-- For example, you could use an Applet to sync Amazon Alexa to-dos with your Google Calendar.
-Or one that lets you create events in your iPhone Calendar, via Google Assistant.
+- For example, you could use IFTTT to sync Amazon Alexa to-dos with your Google Calendar.
+Or create events in your iPhone Calendar, via Google Assistant.

 Our name is pronounced like "Gift" without the "G." We used to be called "if this, then that" because Applets would have one trigger and one action.
 If this happens — then that happens.